TomObungu/mathematics.md/Further Mathematics/Further Mechanics 1/Momemtum and Impulse.md

 ## Worked example 1
 A 10N force acts for 5s, find the final velocity $v$ of an object.
 ![[Pasted image 20251013172820.png]]
-Frist chose the positve direction because momentum is a vector.
+First chose the positve direction because momentum is a vector.
 In this we define positive as to the right:
 $$
 \begin{gather*}
 Ft=mv